The Irish Data Protection Commission indicates a range of fines to TikTok

 India’s Ministry of Electronics and Information Technology propose new Digital Personal Data Protection Act

-The purpose of the Act is to ensure that personal data is protected, and that data is processed for lawful purposes.
-This development in data protection aims to allow data to be transferred outside of India.
+The aim of this new Act is to ensure that personal data is protected, and that data is processed for lawful purposes.
+This development in data protection has been made to allow data transfers outside of India.
 A Data Protection Board has been established to ensure compliance and impose penalties.
 The Bill is open to public commentary until the end of 2022.

 DISCORD fined 800,000 euros by French Data Authorities